Scholarships an prizes for employees

 − Deputy vice-chancellor for education and quality

-− An official from Education and Research Planning Unit - The final meeting of the assessment group is recorded.
-The final protocol should state which individuals are proposed as prize winners, with a brief justification.
+9. The final meeting of the assessment group is recorded.
+The final protocol should state

-- The prize winners are selected by the vice-chancellor.
-The vice-chancellor or the vice-chancellor’s appointee informs the prize winners.
+10. The prize winners are selected by the vice-chancellor.
+The vice-chancellor or the vice

-- The prizes are awarded during the academic celebration week.
+11. The prizes are awarded during the academic celebration week.

-- The prizes are paid from the vice-chancellor’s discretionary fund (account 805).
-Each base amount is rounded to the nearest five thousand.
+12. The prizes are paid from the vice-chancellor’s discretionary fund (account 805).
+Each base

-(This document is an informal translation of the Swedish original, generated using an automatic translation
+This document is an informal translation of the Swedish original, generated using an automatic translation

 service.
 In the event of any discrepancy between the translated document and the Swedish original, the

-original shall prevail.)
+original shall prevail.

-Nordea scientific prize 2025
+Nordea scientific prize 2026

 In 2006, Nordea Norrland Foundation established a scientific prize for researchers at Luleå University of Technology.
 The prize is awarded to researchers who have made outstanding contributions to the promotion of scientific research and development in areas that can be assumed to be of importance to the bank's operations.